govau/service-manual/content/content-strategy/audit-content/prove-value/intro.md

 ---
 layout: intros/intro_with_nav
-subtitle: One of the first questions you will need to answer when pitching a project to audit content, is what the return on investment will be.
+subtitle: When pitching a project to audit content, one of the first questions you will need to answer is what the return on investment will be.
 category: Content strategy
 ---